 Polkadot-JS UI: How to Import a Private Key From Another Wallet Print

-Most third-party wallets (e.g., Polkawallet, Trust Wallet, etc.) use a 12-word or 24-word mnemonic phrase to back up your account.
-Here is how you can restore your account with its mnemonic phrase:
+Most wallets use a 12-word or 24-word mnemonic phrase to back up your account.
+You can find instructions on how to your account with its mnemonic phrase in this article.

-However, if you created your Polkadot account in an older wallet version or a wallet that isn't supported anymore, your private key may be in the form of a raw seed instead of a mnemonic phrase.
-To import this type of account into Polkadot-JS, you'll need to use the Polkadot-JS UI web wallet instead of the Polkadot browser extension.
+However, if you are using a multi-chain wallet not specific to the Polkadot ecosystem, it's possible that the mnemonic phrase doesn't generate the same account.
+Also, it could be that you have a raw seed instead of a mnemonic phrase for some other reason.
+To import this type of account, you'll need to use the Polkadot-JS UI web wallet instead of the Polkadot browser extension.

 ⛔ READ THIS FIRST!